 Only the people affected by the situation and the mediators will be present at mediation.

 Mediation begins with an assessment process for the mediators to understand what the issues are and how people are affected.
 This is initially done over the phone and generally followed up with an individual appointment.

 Phone during office hours 9.00am -5.00pm on 0141 276 7451

 Leave a message with the ASB Helpline on 0800 027 3901 at any time.

-Use the contact us section of this web site, write to us at Glasgow Community and Safety Services, Mediation Service.
+Use the contact us section of this web site, write to us at Community Safety Glasgow, Mediation Service.
 Eastgate, 727 London Road, Glasgow.
 G40 3AQ or e-mail us email@example.com

 You can also ask a third party such as your housing provider or Police to refer you and the other party